 The following winter landed bitterly and without respite.
 The temperature regularly dropped below freezing and brought with it intermittent yet heavy flurries of snowfall.

 One particularly chilly day, just after New Year, I received a phone call from the landlord of the Fox & Hounds.
 He told me that Professor Harper had stopped by the pub the previous afternoon.
 Although still appearing rather gaunt, apparently she was most talkative, chatting and drinking with the locals, staying until last orders.

 This did not surprise me; she was always a gregarious character.

-What the landlord told me next, however, did come as a shock.
+What he told me next, however, came as a shock.

-As she was leaving, the Professor told the landlord that she knew about my ‘little arrangement’ with him, and to pass on a message.
+As she went to leave, the professor informed the landlord that she knew about my little arrangement’ with him, and to pass on a message.

 ‘Tell that young scamp Thomas that I have achieved that which I set out to do.’